priyamdey/Smart-Shopping-app/README.md

 It has been built using Untiy 3D engine + Vuforia SDK.

-Unity enables you to build an android app and Vuforia SDK does the heavy lifting with Image and 3D Object recognition.
+Unity enables you to build an android app and it integrates with Vuforia SDK which does the heavy lifting with Image and 3D Object recognition capabilities for the app.
 You can read more about it here: https://library.vuforia.com/getting-started/overview.html

 All the apps mentioned below can be downloaded from this drive link: https://drive.google.com/drive/folders/1c0Ox4Ag_rkQGjc_RjZRiEJDhMQ9dEHMR?usp=sharing